-This is an argument for why all different kinds of digital addiction are real, and why the Internet has the qualities needed to get us addicted with a higher probability than we like to admit.
+This is an argument for why it’s a little bit different this time with digital addictions.
+The Internet has the qualities needed to get us addicted to a much higher probability than we’d like to admit.

 I don’t want to cause moral panic, I love technology and I think there is no other way than to use it.

 However, it’s important to know how addictive it can be so you can tame this beast and use it in a healthy way.

 In the past, researchers talked about addiction only in relation to substances (alcohol, drugs, cigarettes) but in the last 2 decades, the debate also started to include behaviors (porn, gambling, video games, the Internet).

 - Behavioral addictions lead to similar changes in the brain as other addictions.
 In reality, a person can become addicted to anything.
 If the behavior eases your negative emotions, it can become a compulsive way of coping.
 For example, people can get addicted to eating paper.

 - If the reward center gets hijacked (via dopamine) for a prolonged period, it will change the brain structure - it’s the same with food, sex, drugs, playing video games.
 It’s a natural response to producing a lot of dopamine.